Infrastructure Mill Levy 2025

 Overview

-The Missoula County commissioners are considering placing a $1.8 million levy on the ballot to fund county infrastructure projects.
-If approved, voters across Missoula County would vote on the measure in the Nov.
+The Missoula County commissioners voted at their Aug.
+7 public meeting to place a $1.8 million levy on the ballot to fund county infrastructure projects.
+Voters across Missoula County will vote on the measure in the Nov.
 4 election.

 What would it pay for?